faisal3389/template-browser-extension/README.md

 <a href="https://addons.mozilla.org/en-US/firefox/addon/link-formatter/"><img src="screenshot.png" width="300"></a>

+## Usage

+This works in both Firefox and Chrome.
+Follow the instructions below for each browser and the extension's icon should show in your browser.
+On mobiles it may be listed in the menu instead - try it out!

 ### Firefox

 - Visit https://addons.mozilla.org/en-US/firefox/extensions/ and search for 'Link Formatter'
 - Direct link https://addons.mozilla.org/en-US/firefox/addon/link-formatter/
+- Click `Add to Firefox`

+### Chrome

+This works in Chrome too but is not yet listed in the Chrome web store.

+- Save this project locally on your computer, eg cd to directory, `git clone git@github.com:ryandav/link-formatter.git`
+- Visit `chrome://extensions/` in your Chrome browser
+- Click `Load Unpacked`
+- Select the folder you saved this in

 ## Tutorials